cplager/PythonInductionTree/readme.md

 The new tree node class has to derive from it.BaseTreeNode and needs two functions to be overwritten:

 - def updateLocal(self, info):
-    o Using the info passed in, updates any variables that depend on the nodes position in the tree.
+    - Using the info passed in, updates any variables that depend on the nodes position in the tree.
 You can access
-          ▪ timestep
+          - timestep
-          ▪ state (from 0 to timestep – 1)
+          - state (from 0 to timestep – 1)
-          ▪ stateInt – deviation from center ( 0 is center, 1 is one node up, -2 is two nodes
+          - stateInt – deviation from center ( 0 is center, 1 is one node up, -2 is two nodes
              down) = (-timeStep) + 2 * (state)

 - def backInduct(self, info):
-    o Using the tree info and nextUpper node and nextLower node (if not isFinalNode), calculate anything needed using backward induction
+    0 Using the tree info and nextUpper node and nextLower node (if not isFinalNode), calculate anything needed using backward induction

 ### Tree Node Factory